Time-Dependent Photon Statistics in Variable Media: An Introduction

-In spite of the considerable literature on squeezing and photon statistics, the most general case of time evolution of multi-parameter squeezed input photons propagating in a variable inhomogeneous medium, to the best of our knowledge, has never been thoroughly discussed with an exception of \cite{Agarwal87}, \cite{Dod:Man:Man94}, \cite{KolesManko08}, \cite{Stoler70}, \cite{Stoler74} and our recent preprint \cite{Acosta-Suslov14} on the degenerate parametric amplifiers \cite{Raiford70}, \cite{Raiford74}.
+In spite of the considerable literature on squeezing and photon statistics, the most general case of time evolution of multi-parameter squeezed input photons propagating in a variable inhomogeneous medium, to the best of our knowledge, has never been thoroughly discussed with an exception of \cite{Agarwal87}, \cite{Dod:Man:Man94}, \cite{KolesManko08}, \cite{Stoler70}, \cite{Stoler74} and our recent article \cite{Acosta-Suslov14} on the degenerate parametric amplifiers \cite{Raiford70}, \cite{Raiford74}.
 Moreover, traditionally, the interaction picture \cite{Mollow67}, \cite{Scully:Zubairy97}, \cite{Walls:Milburn} is commonly used for these exactly solvable models in quantum nonlinear optics even though the statistics is postulated in the Schr\"{o}dinger picture \cite{Klyshko94}, \cite{Klyshko98}.
-This is why, in this article, we continue to study the statistical properties of output squeezed quanta in terms of explicit solutions of certain Ermakov-type system \cite{Lan:Lop:Sus}.
-In particular, the time-dependent photon statistics for a generic model of variable media are derived.
+This is why, in this article, we continue to study the statistical properties of output squeezed quanta in terms of explicit solutions of certain Ermakov-type system \cite{Lan:Lop:Sus} (the initial data/constants of motion identify the squeezed states under consideration).
+In particular, the time-dependent probability amplitudes for a generic model of variable media are derived.
 Once again, we elaborate on time development of the corresponding photon states in Fock's space in the Schr\"{o}dinger picture.
 The corresponding evolution operator and the transformation to Heisenberg's picture are also discussed.
-In order to achieve these goals, we utilize a unified approach to generalized harmonic oscillators discussed in detail in several recent publications \cite{Cor-Sot:Lop:Sua:Sus}, \cite{Cor-Sot:Sus}, \cite{CorSus11}, \cite{KretalSus13}, \cite{Lan:Lop:Sus}, \cite{Lop:Sus:VegaGroup}, \cite{SanSusVin} (see also \cite{Dod:Mal:Man75}, \cite{Dodonov:Man'koFIAN87}, \cite{Malk:Man:Trif73} for the classical accounts).
+In order to achieve these goals, we utilize a unified approach to generalized harmonic oscillators discussed in detail in several recent publications \cite{Cor-Sot:Lop:Sua:Sus}, \cite{Cor-Sot:Sus}, \cite{CorSus11}, \cite{KoutSuaSus}, \cite{KretalSus13}, \cite{Lan:Lop:Sus}, \cite{Lop:Sus:VegaGroup}, \cite{SanSusVin} (see also \cite{Dod:Mal:Man75}, \cite{Dodonov:Man'koFIAN87}, \cite{KrLanSus150}, \cite{Malk:Man:Trif73} for the classical accounts).